oscarplatoon/make-a-circle/readme.md

 * Change the color of the font to something else.
 * Change the font family to something else.
 * Play with the HTML and the styles!
 If you nest another element in the circle, what happens?
 ### Release 3 - Stack the Circles
 Want a challenge?
-Make a few more `.box` divs, and play with their `display` and `position` properties.
+Make a few more `.box` divs, and play with their `display` and `position` properties.WERT